wish-wg/webrtc-http-egress-protocol/draft-ietf-wish-whep.md

 }
 ~~~~~
 {: title="Example event"}

+#### Reconnect event
+ The reconnect event is sent by the WHEP Resource when the following situation occurs:

+  - The quality of service of the WHEP Resource declines which affects the quality of experience for end users.
+  - The connection between WHEP player and WHEP Resource is degraded which affects the quality of experience for end users.

+ Upon the receipt of the reconnect event, the WHEP player restart a WHEP protocol process by sending the HTTP POST request to the WHEP endpoint URL.

+  -  event name: "reconnect"
+  -  event data: JSON object containing the WHEP Endpoint URL used for the WHEP player to restart the WHEP protocol process.

 #### viewercount event
 The event is sent by the WHEP Resource to provide the WHIP Player the information of number of viewers currently connected to this resource.